max-mapper/javascript-for-cats/README.md

   - [Eloquent Javascript](http://eloquentjavascript.net/) is a free book that teaches you JavaScript!
 It's pretty good!
 Especially the chapter on [values, variables, and control flow](http://eloquentjavascript.net/chapter2.html)
   - [Mozilla's JavaScript Guide](https://developer.mozilla.org/en-US/docs/JavaScript/Guide) also has a pretty sweet intro chapter called [values, variables and literals](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Values,_variables,_and_literals)
   - [`standard` JS Style Guide](https://github.com/feross/standard) is a "zero configuration" linter for JS style that I use
+  - [Let's Write Code by @shama](https://github.com/shama/letswritecode) a great series of YouTube coding tutorials made by a friend of mine

 <hr>
 ### <a id="satisfied-customers" href="#satisfied-customers">#</a> Satisfied customers